 Yogis and athletes alike use yoga straps to increase flexibility.
 You can use a yoga strap when stretching to increase your overall flexibility, particularly to loosen glutes and hamstrings.
 Athletes and physical therapists also use yoga straps in resistance training and strength building.
-By using your own body weight to strengthen your muscles, the risk of injury is reduced.
+Using your own body weight to strengthen your muscles reduces the risk of injury.

 While some students simply use a yoga strap fully extended and hold onto the ends, others manipulate the strap for more advanced training.
 Traditional, ringless yoga straps are simple straps that can be folded or tied.
 However, the most popular style of yoga strap features two D-rings on each end, so you can loop and adjust the strap in different ways.
 The D-rings are usually metal and therefore very durable.

-Yoga straps are available in six-foot, eight-foot, and 10-foot lengths.
-The six-foot straps can be a bit too short for restorative yoga classes.
-That said, six-foot straps are ideal for basic stretching and home practice as well as assistance in regular yoga classes.
+Yoga straps are available in 6-foot, 8-foot, and 10-foot lengths.
+The 6-foot straps can be a bit too short for restorative yoga classes.
+That said, 6-foot straps are ideal for basic stretching and home practice as well as assistance in regular yoga classes.
 As far as width, most yoga straps are 1.5” thick.
 This universal size is the most versatile for wrapping around feet and legs of all sizes.

 Yoga straps are constructed with a high degree of durability to hold up to prolonged, intense use.
 They’re usually made of 100% cotton that is woven into a webbing style to provide up to 500 pounds of tensile strength.
 There are a few styles that are cotton and nylon blends, though these tend to be less popular.
 Nylon blends are somewhat slicker and smoother, so there is a loss of grip when you move away from straps that are 100% cotton.